It's natural for patients to be curious (or concerned) when they notice new technology in the exam room.

 Freed, for example, uses medical-grade speech recognition designed specifically for clinical conversations.
 It understands medical terminology and captures the details that matter.
 But more importantly, you review every note before it becomes part of their record.
 The AI doesn't diagnose, doesn't prescribe, and doesn't make treatment decisions.

 Patients sometimes wonder if technology means less face time.
-According to Freed users, it's the opposite.
+Many Freed users report the opposite.

 "I can actually sit and make eye contact with my patients and their parents and interact with them, without having to worry about keeping track of all of the details." — Liz F, Pediatric ER MD